The Todo Noise Application

 const client = new Client(config);

-client.pluginManager.register('platform-init', pluginPlatformInit, {
+client.pluginManager.register('platform-init', ClientPluginPlatformInit, {

 });

-Create the master chain
+Create the "master bus" chain

 for the master